-- See Suggested Resources for the FCAC's Setting savings and investment goals.

-- Reflection on the benefits and challenges

-of savings can be effective with this

-outcome.
-Students can use a concept such

-as 50/30/20 and explore how it can be

-utilized now, how it will benefit them, and

-what challenges could get in the way of their

-saving (and spending) goals.

-- 3. Ask students to promote the benefits of an emergency savings fund through a creative advertisement or infographic.
+- See Suggested Resources for the FCAC's Setting savings and investment goals. - 2.
+Reflection on the benefits and challenges of savings can be effective with this outcome.
+Students can use a concept such as 50/30/20 and explore how it can be utilized now, how it will benefit them, and what challenges could get in the way of their saving (and spending) goals. - 3.
+Ask students to promote the benefits of an emergency savings fund through a creative advertisement or infographic. - Scroll below this Teacher's Guide on SaskMoney.ca to find a sample assignment and rubric.